- month in a minute

 Our council offers some annual events with a STEM-focused program:

-TechLab Day Camp (for Cub Scouts and Scouts BSA)
+TechLab (for Cub Scouts, Scouts BSA, and STEM Scouts)

 This is a one day event with several short learning opportunities where Cub Scouts or Scouts BSA Scouts can earn one or more Nova Awards that same day!
 There’s also a midway of activities and displays just for fun and for all ages.
 You can learn more information by visiting our STEMboree page, located at this link.